 This accreditation is applicable to the following course variants: BSc Microbiology (Industrial); MBiol BSc Microbiology; MBiol BSc Microbiology (Industrial); MBiol BSc Microbiology (International).

 You will develop an understanding of key themes within biosciences, while tailoring your degree to focus on your own areas of interest.
-Choose from our wide range of optional modules such as virology, bacteriology, immunology and genetic engineering.
+You will study Omics and Big Data Biology, Molecular Virology, and Medical Microbiology.
+These modules will be complemented by laboratory sessions on molecular biology, genomics, bacteriology and virology.
+You will also be able to choose from a wide range of optional modules, including Chemotherapy, Medical Immunology, Cell Biology of Disease and others.

 This allows you to specialise in the detailed examination of microbial activities, from both a medical perspective and in relation to the biochemistry and cell biology of microbial replication and pathogenesis.
-You’ll have the opportunity to gain a comprehensive understanding of how micro-organisms cause disease at the molecular level and the options available for the treatment of these conditions.
+You will have the opportunity to gain a comprehensive understanding of how microorganisms cause disease at the molecular level and the options available for the treatment of these conditions.